 Medicaid in Colorado

-To qualify for Medicare an applicant must meet strict income and asset guidelines.
+To qualify for Medicaid an applicant must meet strict income and asset guidelines.
 Medicaid recipients in Colorado are generally not allowed to have more than $2,000 in countable assets.
 These assets include such as checking, savings, and investment accounts.
 There are exceptions for some assets such as a principal residence, vehicle, life insurance, and some personal property.
 Be that as it may, there are limitations to these exemptions as well.

 Americans with higher levels of assets and income will often be forced to ‘spend down’ their savings.
 They also need to reduce other resources before they can meet the Medicaid threshold and qualify for long-term care.
 Initially, they will pay for long-term care with their own savings, only after everything else runs out they can qualify for Medicaid.
 The average monthly cost of care for an assisted living facility is north of $7,000.
 Those with little savings risk paying these fees without government help.